Water and Sewer Projects

 The next steps for the project includes:

-• Complete the Review of Environmental Factors
+- Endorsement of Review of Environmental Factors

-• Submission of the Section 60 Application (State government approval)
+- Submission of the Section 60 Application (State government approval)

-• Start of construction expected in 2026
+- Start of construction expected in 2026

-Casino Water Treatment Plant Upgrades
+Casino Water Treatment Plant Augmentation

 Council received funding through the Safe and Secure Water Program to fund upgrades to the Casino Water Treatment Plant.
 Items under investigation – such as ultraviolet disinfection, pH correction dosing, various chemical dosing system upgrades, and additional filters – all have the aim of strengthening the treatment barriers against contamination, improving the quality of the water produced, and reducing the risks associated with the plant’s operations.

-A detailed options assessment has been prepared and several workshops have been conducted with NSW Health and the Department of Climate Change, Energy, the Environment and Water.
+Several workshops have been conducted with NSW Health and the Department of Climate Change, Energy, the Environment and Water.
 Council will continue to partner with these agencies as the project progresses through the next phases.

 Progress summary: